VRConservation/geosp/chapters/01_intro.md

 4. 🐍**Python**.
 Using Python for geospatial data analysis and visualization with a variety of libraries.
 5. 🦆**SQL**.
 Using the universal database Structured Query Language or SQL using DuckDB and Post-GIS spatial packages.
 6. 🌐**QGIS**.
 An introduction to help you learn how to use this powerful desktop GIS.
-7. 🤖/⚙️**AIML**.
+7. 🤖/🛠**AIML**.
 Artificial intelligence (AI) and machine learning (ML) are popular right now, right?
 Here's how to use these tools to complement, not replace, your work.
 8. 📶**R**.
 A programming language universally adopted by academics, R is easy to use and start with and has many statistical computing, data visualization, and geospatial packages.
 We'll use it within the free desktop integrated development environment (IDE).
 9. 🔮**Future**.
 Where your journey might lead with other established free and open-source geospatial software that is not covered in this book.
 We'll also explore the future of free and open-source geospatial software.
+10. 🔎**Field Surveys**.
+Your guide to open-source field data collection.

 ## Github, Colab & Binder
 The entire book is stored in a github repository, accessible by clicking the github logo at the top right.
 Each chapter is also available in Binder and Colab to make running the code easier if you do not have your an integrated development environment (IDE), such as Visual Studio Code, set up.
 I recommend setting up VS Code to run software; guidance for how to do so can be found in the Appendices.